NON-COPYRIGHTED MUSIC FOR YOUTUBE

 However, you must have some patience because it takes a little time to resolve such matters.

 1. YOUTUBE AUDIO LIBRARY

 We all know that YouTube takes down videos which are having copyrighted material.
-But many of them don’t know that YouTube also provides free music & sound effects which is absolutely free to use.
+But many of them don’t know that YouTube also provides music & sound effects for free usage.